ronan-s1/lazy-jira-search/README.md

 `-h, --help`: Display usable flags.

+### Note
-Clicking the issue key or selecting it in fzf view will open it in your browser.
+- Clicking the issue key or selecting it in fzf view will open it in your browser.
+- Assignee is **always** defaulted to you.
+- Unresolved issues will be fetched unless specified by `--all` or `--resolved` flags.
+- Reported is defaulted to you **only** if flag is specified.

 ## Example
 The below command will:
 - Find unresolved Jiras assigned to you